codewithade/TaccolationMobileApp/README.md

 1. Android Navigation Architecture with a single activity design pattern.
 2. Hilt for dependency injection.
 3. Google Cloud Firestore and Storage
+4. Room Database
-4. Data Binding framework.
+5. Data Binding framework.
-5. Android Material Design.
+6. Android Material Design.

 ## App Architecture and design
 1. CLEAN Architecture with a mix of MVVM for the app's Presentation Layer.